French Graduate Program

 The Society for the Humanities, the Institute for European Studies, the interdisciplinary program in French Studies, the Cornell Council for the Arts, and the Professors-at-Large program cooperate with the field’s participating faculty in bringing distinguished writers and scholars to Cornell for extended visits.
 Our students and faculty have been able to cultivate valuable contacts with such creative artists and critics as Mieke Bal, Judith Butler, Tom Conley, Helene Cixous, Joan Dejean, Jacques Derrida, Assia Djebar, Jean-Luc Nancy and Jacques Ranciere.

 Students have many opportunities to research and study abroad and are encouraged to spend one of their fellowship years in France or in a Francophone area.
-Alternatively, they can take advantage of our exchange programs with French academic institutions.
-While graduate students on fellowship can, with the consent of their special committee, attend a university of their choice abroad, the French program currently has two exchange agreements with such institutions: one with Universitè Paris VIII, and the other with L’École Normale Supérieure, Ulm, Paris.
+While graduate students on fellowship can, with the consent of their special committee, attend a university of their choice abroad, the French program currently has one exchange agreement with Universitè Paris VIII.

 Structure of the Ph.D.
 Program